INCOME Hackathon 2019

 Oral presentations will be delivered by invited speakers.
 In addition, there will be a poster session on Monday evening with posters selected from submitted abstracts.

 The discussion of open problems and possible solutions will be the main focus for this hackathon, following the spirit of the COMBINE Meetings and the Workshop on ODE Modelling in Systems Biology.

 The 3-day hackathon will provide participants with time and space to work on tool-based integration of models.
 Complimentary, help with the implementation of community standards will be provided.
 The hackathon is intended to be a space to technically improve both models and tools.
 The aim is to work towards a combined model-data repository for integrative modeling.

-Conference and workshop are funded by the German Ministry for Education and Research (BMBF) via the e:Med Project INCOME.
+The hackathon is funded by the German Ministry for Education and Research (BMBF) via the e:Med Project INCOME.
 INCOME aims to facilitate scientific exchange and training to establish a platform for integrative model development.